 So do West Highland Terriers shed?
 What is normal shedding for a West Highland Terrier?
 Are they considered heavy or light shedders?

-Compared to other dogs, Westies don’t shed much.
-These dogs have a hard, straight, white outer coat about two inches long and an even shorter undercoat.
+The good news is Westies don’t shed that much compared to other dog breeds.
+West Highland Terriers have a hard, straight, white outer coat about two inches long and an even shorter undercoat.
 However, despite their minimal shedding, Westies still require regular grooming to keep their coat in tip-top condition.

 Do Westies Have Fur or Hair?